Milan (Milano) is the main city of northern Italy and a principal economic hub. It is located 830km south of Amsterdam.

 1. Amsterdam-Milan by Air

-Skyteam codeshare partners KLM and Alitalia dominate this route with 6x daily flights to LIN.
+Skyteam codeshare partners KLM and Alitalia dominate this route.

-No frills airline Easyjet flies up to 4x daily from AMS to MXP and 1x daily to LIN with return prices available for just under €100 when you add in the luggage fees.
+No frills airline Easyjet flies up to 4x daily from Amsterdam to Malpensa and 1x daily to Milan Linate.
+Return prices are available for just under €100 when you add in the luggage fees.

 2. Amsterdam-Milan by Train

 There are no direct train services from Amsterdam to Milan (or any other Italian cities).
-Probably the easiest way to do this journey by day is to travel one stop via Basel, although the transfer times in Basel are a little tight for comfort.
+Probably the easiest way to do this journey by day is to travel one stop via Basel.

-From Amsterdam Central take the 0802 ICE International train which arrives at Basel SBB at 1447.
-Then take the 1504 Eurocity train to Milano Centrale which arrives at 1945, just under 12 hours total journey time.
+Amsterdam-Milan via Basel: From Amsterdam Central take the 0802 ICE International train which arrives at Basel SBB at 1447.
+Then take the 1731 Eurocity train to Milano Centrale which arrives at 2137 – a journey of just under 14 hours total.

-Another possibility is to travel via Paris using the high speed Thalys and TGV trains.
+Amsterdam-Milan via Paris: Another possibility is to travel via Paris using the high speed Thalys and TGV trains.
 You have around 2 hours to change station in Paris and grab some lunch.
 The total journey time is around 13 hours.

 Take a morning Thalys train from Amsterdam at 0917, arriving at Paris Nord at 1244.
-Then transfer to Paris Lyon where you take the TGV to Milano Centrale (1441 to 2150).
+Then transfer to Paris Lyon where you take the TGV to Milano Centrale (1441 to 2150) via Lyon and Turin.

-Night train via Paris: Take an afternoon Thalys from Amsterdam to Paris Nord and transfer to Paris Gare de Lyon station.
-From there take the Venice-bound Thello overnight train which departs at 1914 and arrives in Milan at 0600.
+Amsterdam-Milan via Paris night train: Take an afternoon Thalys from Amsterdam to Paris Nord and transfer to Paris Gare de Lyon station.
+From there take the Venice-bound Thello overnight train which departs at 1910 and arrives in Milan at 0600.